Internet Party (New Zealand): 2014 election

 In May 2014, Internet Party chief executive Vikram Kumar and Mana Movement leader Hone Harawira announced a merger of the two parties, to be known as the Internet Party and Mana Movement, or the abbreviated Internet Mana.
 The party and its logo were registered with the New Zealand Electoral Commission on 24 July 2014, allowing the coalition party to contest the party vote.
 The Internet Party and Mana Movement contested the 2014 general election as a single entity.
 Mana already held an electoral seat in Parliament – Harawira held the Māori electorate of Te Tai Tokerau – and expected to retain this seat.
 Under New Zealand's electoral rules, a party without an electoral seat needed 5% of the party vote to enter Parliament, but if it won an electorate seat it would be entitled to enter Parliament and potentially bring in more MPs.
 The memorandum of understanding stated that the agreement would remain in force until at least six weeks after polling day.
 The two component parties agreed to review their arrangement within five weeks of the election.

-Multiple opinion polls prior to the election suggested Internet Mana could receive more than two percent of the party vote, which would give Internet Mana multiple MPs if it could retain Te Tai Tokerau.
+Multiple opinion polls prior to the election suggested Internet Mana could receive more than two per cent of the party vote, which would give Internet Mana multiple MPs if it could retain Te Tai Tokerau.
 The only poll of that electorate suggested a very close race; in that poll 38% said they would give Harawira their electoral vote, while 37% said they would vote for his main challenger, Labour's Kelvin Davis.

 On election night, Harawira lost Te Tai Tokerau, receiving 8,969 electorate votes to Davis's 9,712.
 Internet Mana received 1.42% of the party votes.
 Without an electorate seat or 5% of the party vote, the coalition failed to have any representation.

 Dotcom said to reporters on election night that "I take full responsibility for this loss tonight, because the brand—the brand Kim Dotcom—was poison for what we were trying to achieve."
 The parties later separated.
 After the election, Laila Harré resigned as leader of the Internet Party and the party told its members that it was concentrating on efforts to build its internal structures to support its grassroots movement.
 In December 2016, Kim Dotcom posted a poll on Twitter asking if his followers wanted the Internet Party to stand in the 2017 election.